 The purpose of this Plan is to redevelop the Hurstmont property into an age-restricted community with an affordable housing set-aside.
-In addition, a significant component of this Plan is to preserve the historic Glen Alpin site and restore it as a community asset.
+In addition, a significant component of this Plan is to preserve the historic Glen Alpin site and restore it as a community asset and to include the McAlpin Gardens property to facilitate the preservation and restoration of Glen Alpin and its gardens.